-- 1 pound ground turkey, beef, pork, or chicken
+- 1 lb ground turkey beef, pork, or chicken can be used

-- 1 teaspoon Jamie’s Spice Mix or other favorite seasoning blend
+- 1 tsp Jamie's Spice Mix or other favorite seasoning blend

 - In a medium sauce pot, heat the oil until shimmering.
 Add the mushrooms, onion, and celery, and cook until the onions go clear and the vegetables are tender, about 7 minutes.